intel-retail/automated-vending/docs_src/automated-checkout-services/device_services.md

 - Card reader – Handles the interface between an RFID card reader and EdgeX.
 - Controller board – Handles the interface between Arduino firmware and EdgeX.
-- Inference mock –  Mock that mimics an actual computer vision inference.
+- CV Inference –  computer vision inference service using openVINO.

 ## Card reader

-### Description
+### Card reader description

 The `ds-card-reader` device service is an EdgeX device service that allows a USB-based RFID card reader to grant access to the Automated Checkout.
 At a high level, this device service is responsible for discovering a specific card reader device, watching for input from that device, parsing that input, and then forwarding the input into the EdgeX framework.